Camp Gordon Johnston WWII Museum Remembers the Holocaust

 - This event has passed.

-Camp Gordon Johnston WWII Museum in Carrabelle is presenting an exhibit to remember the Holocaust, Hitler’s program to commit genocide against those he deemed unworthy, especially Europe’s Jews.
-This exhibit will open Tuesday, April 4, and will be on display at the museum until Saturday, April 29.
+Camp Gordon Johnston WWII Museum in Carrabelle is presenting an exhibit to remember the Holocaust, Hitler’s program to commit Genocide against those he deemed unworthy, especially Europe’s Jews.
+This exhibit will open Tuesday, April 5, and will be on display at the museum until Saturday, April 30.
 The museum is open every Tuesday through Saturday from 11 am to 5 pm.
 There is no charge for admission, but donations are gladly accepted.

 Beginning in 1933, the German Government established prison, labor, concentration, and extermination camps throughout their territories, including in countries they occupied before and during the war.
-The arrested and detained groups included Roma, Communists, Jehovah’s Witnesses, homosexuals, the disabled, and especially Jews.
+Groups that were arrested and detained included Roma, Communists, Jehovah’s Witnesses, homosexuals, the disabled, and especially Jews.
 Some 12 million people perished in the more than 44,000 facilities, ghettos, and killing fields across Europe, including 6 million Jews.
 The Museum acknowledges the need for all citizens to understand this dark period of history, what caused it, who perpetrated it, and how some resisted and fought their captors.
 Eyewitnesses such as survivors and the soldiers that liberated these camps are aging and dying, but many have told their stories.
-Visitors are invited to see this sobering exhibit and help our society remember those victims of atrocity, prejudice, and hate.
+Come see this sobering exhibit, and help our society remember those that were victims of atrocity, prejudice, and hate.

 Camp Gordon Johnston WWII Museum is located in Carrabelle, directly across from Carrabelle Public Beach Park at 1873 Hwy 98 West.
 For more information, contact the museum at (850) 697-8575 or firstname.lastname@example.org.
 Funded in part by the Franklin County Tourist Development Council.